 To understand (5) assume for the sake of simplicity that j(x) = j for all $x \in X$.
-If $\{x_j\}{j=1}^k$ minimize (5) and j - 1 of them are deleted (due to possible noise), then we are still ensured that on average every point in X is close to one of the x_j .
+If $\{x_j\}{j=1}^k$ minimize (5) and j-1 of them are deleted (due to possible noise), then we are still ensured that on average every point in X is close to one of the x_j .
 In this sense the clustering problem in (5) is fault-tolerant.
+In other words, the optimum solution of (5) is insensitive to (controlled) noise.
 Observe that for j = 1 we return to the k-median clustering problem.

-We remark that another fault-tolerant version of k-median clustering was introduced in [27].
+We remark that another fault-tolerant version of k-median clustering was introduced in [25].
 In this problem we connect each point x in the metric space X to j(x) centers, but the objective function is the sum over $x \in X$ of the sum of the distances from x to all the j(x) centers.
-Once again, the linearity of the objective function seems to make the problem easier, and in [40] a constant factor approximation is achieved (this immediately implies that our version of fault-tolerant k-median clustering, i.e. the minimization of (5), has a $O(\max{x \in X} j(x))$ approximation algorithm).
+Once again, the linearity of the objective function seems to make the problem easier, and in [37] a constant factor approximation is achieved (this immediately implies that our version of fault-tolerant k-median clustering, i.e. the minimization of (5), has a $O(\max{x \in X} j(x))$ approximation algorithm).
 In particular, the LP that was previously used for k-median clustering naturally generalizes to this setting.
 This is not the case for our fault-tolerant version in (5).
 Moreover, the local search techniques for k-median clustering (see for example [2]) do not seem to be easily generalizable to the case j > 1, and in any case seem to require $n^{\Omega(j)}$ time, which is not polynomial even for moderate values of j.